 Dot Odgren presented "Climate Change and Gardening: Drought Tolerance: The Effects of Climate Change on your Garden"

-Our garden club Annual Meeting was on Jan.
-20, at the Norco Sportsmen Club pizza, salad and good times were the menu.
+Our garden club Annual Meeting was at the Norco Sportsmen Club pizza, salad and good times were the menu.

 Ephemeral Plants and Bulbs.